 Computer and Information Systems Manager

-These professionals are sometime referred to as IT managers.
+These professionals are sometimes referred to as IT managers.
 That’s because they are often in charge of an organization’s IT goals and protocols.
 They may also be referred to as computer systems administrators.
 Their job description includes duties such as:

 - Consult with executives about the organization’s IT goals, recommending possible technology solutions